zappo2/cedet-extensions/README.md

 * Code generation through nested templates.
 * UML diagram editor, autogen class diagrams from code, or gen code from class diagrams.

-A subset of these tools were integrated into Emacs 23 or earlier.
+A subset of these tools were integrated into Emacs 24 and have been evolving independently of the CEDET repository since Emacs 25.

 You can find the full repository here: http://cedet.sourceforge.net/